 - Internet Access.
 Civilisation is not very far away.

 Most motels have free Wi-Fi so bring your own laptop,

 There are still some internet terminals available at the city library,

 A lot of country music CDs and DVDs are for sale in Tamworth.

-Even big shops like K-Mart stock up with country stuff for the festival.
+Shops like K-Mart and Sanity stock up with country stuff for the festival.

-If you enjoy an artist, buy their CD on the spot and they will sign it for you.
+If an artist you like is selling their CD, buy it on the spot and they will sign it for you.